• Skip to primary navigation

 ×

-Rich and decadent molten chocolate lava cake is possibly the perfect dessert for a special occasion.
-They look impressive and taste amazing, but they're extremely quick and simple to make.
+This decadent chocolate lava cake is possibly the perfect dessert for a special occasion.
+It looks impressive and tastes amazing, but it is extremely quick and simple to make!
+In this post I'll provide simple step-by-step instructions and tips to help you make the perfect lava cake!

 Close up of a chocolate molten lava cake topped with ice cream and cut open to reveal an oozy chocolate center.

-Renowned New York City chef Jean-Georges Vongerichten is credited with popularizing the dessert after under baking chocolate sponge cake in his restaurant in 1987.
-These individual sized cakes, with a warm gooey chocolate center, have become a staple of dessert menus at restaurants around the country since then.
-They only take a few simple ingredients and about 20 minutes to make start to finish.
+Renowned New York City chef Jean-Georges Vongerichten is credited with popularizing the dessert after underbaking chocolate sponge cake in his restaurant in 1987.
+These individual sized cakes, with a warm, gooey chocolate center, have become a staple of dessert menus at restaurants around the country since then.
+They only take a few simple ingredients and about 20 minutes to make from start to finish.

 Molten chocolate lava cake batter shown in a prepared ramekin before baking.

-• Chocolate - You don’t need much so get the good stuff here!
-You’ll need 1 4 ounce bar for this recipe.
-I like the flavor of semi-sweet best, but you can go with bittersweet if you like a darker chocolate flavor.
+• Chocolate - You don’t need much, so get the good stuff here!
+You’ll need one 4-ounce bar for this recipe.
+I like the semi-sweet flavor best, but you can go with bittersweet if you like a darker chocolate flavor.
 Make sure to use bar chocolate and not chocolate chips to get the proper texture.

 • Butter - You will need 1 stick of unsalted butter.
-Again get the good stuff.
-There are only a few ingredients in this dish, so use high quality for the best results.
+Again, get a high-quality butter like the European brands.
+There are only a few ingredients in this dish, so use high-quality for the best results.

 • Eggs - You will need 2 whole eggs and 2 egg yolks.